Filling and Interlayer Superexchange Control Superconductivity in La$_3$Ni$_2$O$_7$: Results

+The suppression of SC by hole doping in these experiments is captured by our $t-J_{\perp}$ model.
+Here we consider the La$_3$Ni$_2$O$_7$ thin film grown on top of the SrLaAlO$_4$ substrate with -2\% compressive strain, and adopt the tight-binding (TB) parameters and the DFT $J_{\perp}^z$ from Ref.~\cite{sugang_prb}.
+Then we use the DMRG method introduced in \textbf{METHODS} to estimate the effective $J_{\perp}$ in our $t-J_{\perp}$ model Eq.~(\ref{one-orbital-tj-model}).
+To obtain the filling fraction of the $d_{x^2 - y^2}$ orbital $n_x$ in our one-orbital $t-J_{\perp}$ model, we start from the full two-orbital TB model and adjust the chemical potential to simulate hole doping, from which we calculate $n_x$.
+Consequently, the obtained $n_x$ decreases with hole doping level $\delta=-x/2$, as shown in Fig.~\ref{Fig:Doping}(a).
+The decrease in $n_x$ reduces the DOS of the $d_{x^2 - y^2}$ orbital, as displayed in Fig.~\ref{Fig:Doping}(a).
+Consequently, our SBMF calculations reveal that T$_\text{c}$ and $\Delta$ decrease with hole doping, as shown in Fig.~\ref{Fig:Doping}(b).

-Fig.~\ref{Fig:NdDoping} (d) shows the DMRG results that the interlayer pairing correlation functions $|\Phi^\perp(r)|$ decay algebraically, implying the presence of pairing between layers in realistic 2D system.
-With an increase in the Nd-substitution level, the pairing correlation strength increases, manifested as a higher value of the correlation function $|\Phi^\perp(r)|$ at the same distance $r$.
-Additionally, the decay power exponent $K_\text{SC}$ decays with Nd-substitution as shown in the inset, which means a slower decay of $|\Phi^\perp(r)|$ and suggests an enhancement of SC in the 2D system.
-The combined results indicate that Nd-substitution improves SC, which is consistent with our SBMF results.
-More DMRG results are detailed in \textbf{Appendix C}.
+Using DMRG, we calculate the interlayer pairing correlation function $\Phi^\perp(r)$ and characterize SC through its algebraic decay factor $K_\text{SC}$, which is negatively correlated with pairing strength.
+More details are provided in \textbf{METHODS}.
+The DMRG result for the hole-doping dependence of the SC in our model is shown in Fig.~\ref{Fig:Doping}(c), in which the interlayer pairing correlation functions $|\Phi^\perp(r)|$ decay algebraically, implying the presence of a superconducting ground state with interlayer pairing in the realistic two-dimensional system.
+With increase of hole doping, the strength of the pairing correlation generally decreases, manifested as a lower value of the correlation function $|\Phi^\perp(r)|$ at the same distance $r$, despite slight fluctuation at some data points due to finite size effect.
+In addition, the fitted decay exponent K$_\text{SC}$ increases monotonically with the hole doping level $\delta$, which means a faster decay of $|\Phi^\perp(r)|$ and suggests a weakening of SC.
+The combined results indicate that hole doping suppresses SC, which is consistent with our SBMF results.

-Our results are qualitatively consistent with the experiment~\cite{wangmeng_Nd}, which reveals that c-axis lattice constants for Nd-substitution fraction $x=2.1-2.4$ is comparable with those for Sm-substitution fraction $x=1.5$ and both have an approximate T$_\text{c}$.
-Our results also support the conclusion~\cite{wangmeng_Nd} that T$_\text{c}$ is inversely proportional to the c-axis lattice constant, implying that shorter c-axis lattice constant leads to stronger interlayer hopping, and consequently leads to strengthened interlayer AFM superexchange and hence enhanced SC.
+Our combined SBMF and DMRG results are consistent with the experiments of alkaline-earth element substitution and over-oxidization in the thin films in that T$_\text{c}$ is suppressed by hole doping.
+In the pressurized bulk material, the over-oxidization realized through HP oxygen annealing brings about an additional effect besides hole doping, i.e. the reduction of the interlayer Ni-O-Ni bonding angle~\cite{wangyayu_doped_O}.
+This effect reduces $J_\perp$, and will lead to further suppression of T$_\text{c}$.
+Furthermore, hole doping will also lead to reduction of the occupation number of the $d_{z^2}$ orbital, particularly in the pressurized bulk material which hosts the $\gamma$-pocket dominated by the $d_{z^2}$ orbital.
+This effect will reduce the probability of transferring the interlayer superexchange interaction from $d_{z^2}$ orbital to $d_{x^2-y^2}$ orbital, leading to reduced $J_{\perp}$, and will lead to further suppression of T$_\text{c}$.
+We leave such topics for future study.